n-roz/Code-Refactor/README.md

 ## Challenges

 When completing this project, the main challenge I came across was selecting the correct semantic elements.
-For the main section, I chose the <section> element over <article>.
-There is much information on documentation and guidelines online, I chose the <section> element following advice I received during instruction.
+For the main section, I chose the section element over article.
+There is much information on documentation and guidelines online, I chose the section element following advice I received during instruction.

 ## User Story